puicchan/jenkinstest/tutorial.md

 ## Build the new job on an Azure Container agent

 1. Go back to the Jenkins dashboard.
 2. Select the job you created in the previous step, then click **Build now**.
 A new build is queued, but does not start until an ACI agent is created in your Azure subscription.
-A new ACI agent will appear on the Jenkins dashboard in a second.
+A new ACI agent will appear on the Jenkins dashboard within seconds.
 ![ACI agent](./media/aci.png)
+The job will start building in about 5 minutes after the agent is created.
+If you rerun the build, the job will start building immediately.

 3. Once the build is complete, go to **Console output**.
 Click **Full log** to see that the build was performed remotely on an Azure agent.
 ![Console output](./media/console-output.png)